Command & Conquer

 When Command & Conquer was released, it was snarkily referred to as Dune III.
 This got so pervasive that Westwood even had to refute this directly in the documentation.
 To this day, writers of walkthroughs and forum posts still refer to C&C’s refineries as “spice factories” out of pure spite.
 I suppose the allegation is that Westwood ripped the ideas from its successful Dune II, added a few story missions a la competitor Warcraft, and made up its own property with only a handful of effort required.
 I think this is nonsense, but I’ll really leave that for others to judge (and myself, later, as I see the exact quality of the total story in future reviews).
 What matters is that Command & Conquer marks the beginning of Westwood’s bread-and-butter franchise, and starts to really do some interesting things with the RTS genre.

 No matter what side you choose, the basic challenges will be the same.
-Battles for territory are fought as microcosms of medium-sized maps with accelerated build times and (generally) only the units you’re able to produce and deploy yourself.
-Supply lines are represented by your harvesters and the tiberium they must refine to fund your war.
+Battles are all fought on medium-sized maps with accelerated build times and (generally) only the units you’re able to produce and deploy yourself.
+Your army is funded by mining fixed tiberium deposits placed on the map.
+On the other side of the map, your enemy is doing the same.
 You can easily invite defeat by overextending yourself, or by sucking up all the tiberium near your base and being forced to send your unarmed harvesters out into unsecured territory.

 Units have been given specific specialties, and the two sides benefit from many more unique weapons and advantages than you had in Dune II.
 GDI has exclusive superiority over the air.
-NOD has exclusive flame units, which are excellent at killing mobs of infantry.
+NOD has exclusive flame units for efficiently dropping mobs of infantry.
 GDI has lumbering, twin-barreled Mammoth Tanks that can shrug off most attacks.
-NOD has stealth tanks which can turn invisible and sneak behind enemy lines.
+NOD has invisible stealth tanks that can sneak behind enemy lines.
 NOD has a few cheap, light, quickly-built units that are fast but lightly armored, giving them an advantage in scouting.
 GDI builds stronger units more slowly, making them weak in the beginning and nearly unstoppable once fully deployed.
-You will have the same goals and methods as either faction – harvest, build a strong base, build a massive strike force, smash your opponent’s base – but you do have these special units that help define your tactics in a way suited to each faction; military strength for GDI, subterfuge for NOD.
+These special units that help define your tactics in a way suited to each faction; military strength for GDI, subterfuge for NOD.

 The single player campaign gives a storyline that unfolds across 15 levels for GDI and 13 for NOD.
 GDI chronicles your success across Europe, while NOD places its missions in Africa, allowing for two official storylines no matter who wins.
 FMV cutscenes relay unfolding events, and provide your briefing for the next mission.
 Your mission objectives further reflect the mentality of the faction you’ve chosen.
 GDI missions involve lots of reinforcing bases under siege or rescuing spies and scientists.
 NOD has assassinations, village slaughters, and prison breaks.
 While it’s not fair to say that NOD has all the fun, playing as NOD was one of the more unique experiences and I’ve had playing an RTS, and their viewpoint and missions were generally more interesting than stuffy old GDI.
 And the NOD ending is about eight times more awesome, but I’ll say no more.